 k are used while the latter are used for the rest.

-As I have mentioned earlier when appending a rime into an onset ended with a vowel (
+As mentioned earlier when appending a rime into an onset ended with a vowel (

 gi), there are some rules need to be followed: